 Cue an immediate spike in Google searches for ‘who are the DUP’ and people in Britain quickly taking a crash course in Northern Irish politics.

 On behalf of all Irish people, I'd like to thank the British media for their sudden concern over our peace process.
-Humbling stuff.— Leisure Suit Lowry (@Lowrypalooza) June 12, 2017
+Humbling stuff.— Fully Automated Luxury Lowry (@Lowrypalooza) June 12, 2017

 People suddenly began reading up on the current political issues in Northern Ireland, researching the Good Friday Agreement and trying to work out how Theresa May will balance the requirements of the UK government to be impartial mediators whilst also being in power with one side of the two opposing sides in the country.